 - business in general

-Susan provides professional dog trainers with a comprehensive but incisive review of contemporary dog training, its foundations, current state, and future trends – and strategies for applying theoretical knowledge in the field.
+Susan provides professional dog trainers with a comprehensive and incisive review of contemporary dog training, its foundations, current state, and future trends – and strategies for applying theoretical knowledge in the field.

 Susan is the co-author of Positive Gun Dogs: Clicker Training for Sporting Breeds, the first book published in the United States advocating positive methods for training bird dogs.
 She is the author of many articles including Starting Your Own Dog Training Business and When to Ask for Help, which were published in the Association of Pet Dog Trainers’ The Dog Trainer’s Resource: The APDT Chronicle of the Dog Collection.
 She is also a contributing author to the book “Top Tips From Top Trainers.”
 She has authored many other articles and book reviews, and is also the author of a column on learning and behavior for the APDT Chronicle of the Dog.

-- CPDT-KA from the Certification Council for Professional Dog Trainers;
+- CPDT-KA from the Certification Council for Professional Dog Trainers (expired);

 - CDBC from the International Association of Animal Behavior Consultants; and